Susan Pringle Frost: Business career and activism

 The Joseph Manigault House on Meeting Street was threatened with demolition for a gas station.
 In response, on April 21, 1920, Frost convened the first meeting with 31 others of the Society for the Preservation of Old Dwellings.
 That organization became the Preservation Society of Charleston.

 Frost combined both her interest in real estate and preservation when she bought many historic buildings in Charleston, restored them, and then resold them.
 She was especially involved in the area near East Bay Street and Tradd Street; her decision to paint a house a pastel color after restoring it was a precedent for other restorations of houses that are today known as Rainbow Row.

+Death, funeral and legacy

-Frost died at the Miles Brewton House on October 6, 1960 and was added to the South Carolina Hall of Fame in 2015.
+Frost died at the Miles Brewton House on October 6, 1960.
+Her funeral was held at St. Michael's Episcopal Church in Charleston.

+She was added to the South Carolina Hall of Fame in 2015.